wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 * Use Checkboxes to filter data by DP, GQ AB, and call_rate hardfilters.
   This option is especially useful when you select/deselect a checkbox and observe how your data are changed.
 * Use sliders to filter by minimum/maximum bin value.
+* Change between several available color maps using the dropdown menu.

 Based on the desired balance of true positives vs. false positives and the desired precision/recall balance, choose the three combinations of filters: